InternationalTradeAdministration/developerportal/_posts/v2/2015-02-24-trade-leads.md

 ### industries

-Returns trade leads for a specific controlled industry terms.
+Returns trade leads for specific controlled industry terms.
 This method allows you to search for multiple industries (plural) separated by commas.

     {{ site.webservices_baseurl }}/trade_leads/search?api_key={your key}&industries={term}